David Trench

-Sir David Clive Crosbie Trench GCMG MC DL (戴麟趾; 2 June 1915 – 4 December 1988) was a British Army officer and colonial governor.
+Sir David Clive Crosbie Trench GCMG MC DL (戴麟趾; 2 June 1915 – 4 December 1988) was a British Army officer and colonial governor who served as the Governor of Hong Kong from April 15, 1964 to October 19, 1971 and was High Commissioner for the Western Pacific.

 Early life

 Trench was educated at Tonbridge School, Tonbridge, Kent and graduated from Jesus College, Cambridge with the degree of Master of Arts (M.A.).

 War service

 In 1938, Trench entered the Colonial Service as a cadet in the British Solomon Islands Protectorate and was seconded to the Western Pacific High Commission in 1941.
 He was also commissioned into the Royal Artillery (Supplementary Reserve).
 From 1939 to 1945, he fought in the Second World War and served in the British Solomon Islands Protectorate Defence Force from 1942 to 1946.
 For this, Trench was awarded the decoration of the Military Cross and the US Legion of Merit in 1944.
 That year he was posted to the island of Malaita, with the task of repressing the Maasina Rule, an uprising aimed at securing independence for Malaita.
 In August 1947, he was appointed Secretary for Development and Native Affairs, and his crackdown on the Maasina Rule continued.

 Trench attained the rank of Lieutenant-Colonel in 1947 and studied at the Joint Services Command and Staff College in Swindon, Wiltshire in 1949.